If you ever wanted to measure how well a community gets along, monitor how they shovel snow.

 Climate change brings extreme and fluctuating weather.
 One day, there’s 30cm of snow, the next day, the temperature rises melting the snow which creates flooding.
 Floods are the most costly natural disasters in Canada concerning property damage.
 If you’re not clearing the snow from the property around your home, it will melt and could seep into your foundation.
 If there are cracks in your foundation, it could get into your basement which the Insurance Bureau of Canada estimates will cost an average of $43,000 to repair.

 I had a build up of snow on my roof.
 Due to a sudden thaw, preceded by record snowfalls, the mass amount of snow was melting fast.
 I didn’t have proper eavestroughs installed, and the water ended up in my basement.
 I was outside trying to deal with the situation as quickly as I could.
-In the end, know that it’s a reality, so be prepared for it.
+In the end, know that it’s a reality, preparation is key.

 How snow shovelling affects your car insurance